davidtmiller2010/galwayballet/README.md

 The code can be viewed [here](https://github.com/davidtmiller2010/galwayballet)

-This website h 2 main purposes
+This website has 2 main purposes:
 1. Introduce perspective students to what the school is about,testimonials from past pupils, what date classes are available and a means to contact the school.
 2. Current students will also be able to see a gallery from recent event sas well as a news and event page.